LEA LAB @ VANDERBILT

 Picture

-Grace is also a Research Assistant in the Lea lab.
-With Nicholas, she ensures that research in the wet lab runs smoothly.
+Rebecca is a Research Assistant in the Lea lab.
+She ensures that research in the wet lab runs smoothly.
 She assists in the development, troubleshooting, and implementation of a wide range of genomic and molecular protocols.

 Lab alumni